madewhere/madewhere.co/content/brands/heath-ceramics/index.md

 Heath Ceramics is primarily known for ceramic goods which they make in their California factory.
 They've recently started producing other products, like flatware.
-They also carry a significant number of other items which seem carefully selected, but haven't been fully evaluated.
+They also carry a significant number of other items which seem carefully selected, but haven't been comprehensively evaluated.

 See their [vendor] page for more information.